Timeline of the universe, courtesy of NASA. (I added

 Both theories have now fallen out of favor.

 The Steady State was abandoned because the “state” of the cosmos isn’t “steady.”
 Better telescopes allow astronomers to look back in time; they can see that things were quite different back then.
 The Oscillating Universe had some technical problems, but that’s a moot point now.
 The expansion of the Cosmos is actually accelerating.
-It’s not expected to collapse.
+It’s not expected to collapse and there’s absolutely no way to know if “previous” universes were able to do so.

 COBE’s now-famous “sky map”